Panauti is situated at

 The star attraction is the Indreshwar temple which was built over a Shiva Lingam in 1294.
 Thusly the residents of Panauti lay climb that it's the oldest temple in Nepal.

 Until just recently Panauti has largely been ignored.
 As such the old royal palace which has long since collapsed has never full been studied by archaeologists.
 This alone could indicate the true age of Panauti.
+The French government have largely been atributed in funding restorations within Panauti for almost a decade.

 During the 17th century Panauti became a part of Bhaktapur as the Malla empire grew at its height.
 When the Malla's reign ended Panauti languished for a while until 1763 when King Prithi Shaw gave Panauti back it's independence as a township.

-A slightly more naughty version of Panauti's history
+An older version of Panauti's history

 Panauti is historically associated with Lord Shiva who takes part in an interesting story from the towns past.
 The story tells of a sage who lived with his wife near the conﬂuence.
 Indra, the king of gods, was attracted to the sages wife and decided to seduce her.
 To do this Indra disguised himself as the sage and took advantage of her